 BCBA-certified analysts are qualified to supervise other behavior analysts, including Registered Behavior Technicians and Board Certified Assistant Behavior Analysts.
-All these certified individuals work with clients who exhibit behavior difficulties by identifying behaviors, creating behavior plans, managing assaultive and crisis behaviors and providing assessments of students with complex or severe behavioral disorders.
-Although these are not Autism-specific certifications, many people in this field work exclusively with autistic clients.
+All these certified individuals work with clients who exhibit behavior difficulties by:

 5. Social Work

+Social work is another of the most popular applied behavior analysis jobs.
 Clinical behavior analysts (CBAs) work closely with clinical social workers (CSWs) to provide superior services to clients.
-With a solid psychological and behavioral science background, CBAs are able to provide cognitive-focused CSWs with behavioral management services, interventions and management based on empirical evidence.
+With a solid psychological and behavioral science background, CBAs can provide cognitive-focused CSWs with behavioral management services, interventions, and management based on empirical evidence.
 These services are especially needed when social workers are assisting clients with autism and other developmental disorders.

-Opportunities abound for patient, hardworking behavior analysts who want to work in the education, health care or social work sectors.
-The BLS expects that this field will continue to thrive with above-average job growth, making this an excellent time to begin pursuing a graduate degree in this high-demand field.
+There are various opportunities for hardworking behavior analysts who want to work in the education, health care, or social work sectors.
+Some are obvious and yet some are outside of the box.
+Getting a Master’s in ABA is something that you won’t regret, as the job outlook for this field continues to grow and thrive.
+This is an excellent time to begin pursuing a graduate degree in this high-demand field.